graphicsdesk/jupyter-starter/README.md

-A scaffold for data projects with Jupyter Notebook.
+A scaffold for data projects with the [Jupyter Notebook](https://www.youtube.com/watch?v=jZ952vChhuI).

 ## Prerequisites